odysseyalive/chinuk-wawa-custom-keyboard/README.md

 ## Installation

 1. Open a terminal and run the following command.
-You will need the root password to install a single text file to system.
+You will need the root password to install a single text file to your Linux system.
 ```
 sudo curl -o /usr/share/X11/xkb/symbols/custom "https://raw.githubusercontent.com/bridgesense/chinuk-wawa-custom-keyboard/refs/heads/main/custom"
 ```